xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/execute.md

 <h1 class="heading"><span class="name">Execute</span> <span class="command">R←{X}⍎Y</span></h1>

 !!!
 Warning
-	If there is any way the user input can make its way into execute's argument, then the code might put data and systems at risk.
+	If there is any way that user input can make its way into execute's argument, then the code might put data and systems at risk.
-	If the purpose of using execute is simply to get or set the value of a variable whose name is in a character vector, consider using [`⎕VGET`](../system-functions/vget.md) or [`⎕VSET`](../system-functions/vset.md) instead.
+	If the purpose of using execute is to get or set the value of one or more variabled named within one or more character vectors, consider using [`⎕VGET`](../system-functions/vget.md) or [`⎕VSET`](../system-functions/vset.md) instead.
 	If the purpose of using execute is making numbers in text form into actual numbers, consider using [`⎕VFI`](../system-functions/vfi.md), [`⎕JSON`](../system-functions/json.md), or [`⎕CSV`](../system-functions/csv.md).

 `Y` must be a simple character scalar or vector containing an APL expression to be executed.
 The expression may contain one or more sub-expressions separated by `⋄` (Diamond) characters.